Rilufi/nasapod/README.md

 # nasapod

 Python bot to post the Astronomy Picture of the Day on Twitter/X and Instagram using the NASA API.
-It also posts the photo of the previous day from NASA's Instagram account on Twitter, and optionally processes videos.
+It also posts the photo of the previous day from NASA's official Instagram account.

 ## Installations
 All required packages are listed in `requirements.txt`.
 You can install them using: